 Mission: Growing, giving and teaching for a healthier, greener, sustainable community.

-The Greenhouse Project (TGP) is a nonprofit with a mission of providing healthy produce for the food insecure residents in our community.
+The Greenhouse Project (TGP) is a nonprofit with a mission of providing healthy produce for the residents in our community who are food insecure.
 Since our first harvest in 2012 - a beautiful crop of lettuce - TGP has grown.
 Green Central, which is our main site, is located at Carson High School, and offers work-based learning for the students.
 Here, we have added an outdoor classroom, and a Native Plant Nursery & Composting Program.
 The goal of this program is to expand TGP’s teaching diversity and to provide funding streams to ensure TGP’s work continues long into the future.
 TGP also includes Foothill Garden, which is a collaborative project with, and located at, Carson Tahoe Medical campus.
 We also continue to offer our gleaning program, and provide flower baskets each summer to Downtown Carson City.
 Our gratitude to the community for its continued support through the years.

 We will continue to broaden our mission of growing healthy produce for those in our community who are food insecure by furthering our outreach of promoting community gardens, expanding our sponsored flower basket program for downtown corridor beautification, and sharing growing expertise for a vibrant Carson City.
 The Greenhouse Project will continue to foster cross generational volunteerism and involvement by encouraging collaboration with other civic minded community entities.
 As our vision expands, jobs will be created to manage additional operations.
 Funding The Greenhouse Project will be accomplished by procuring permanent, on-going capital resources including grants, donors and sponsors which will carry our vision into the future in a mutually beneficial and socially responsible capacity for the community.